 - articles: collaborative efforts to provide a single atomic page on any and all topics relevant to the practice of radiology

 - cases: pages that present a case to the community - these belong to the contributing user although they can be viewed by the community and added to articles, tutorials or quizzes

 While the primary aim of Radiopaedia.org is to allow the creation of an up to date resource for the radiology community, it is also about creating a community.
 It is focused on bringing together like-minded individuals who can collaborate on Radiopaedia.org content as well as on projects and activities outside of Radiopaedia.

 Working together to create content

 An integral part of Radiopaedia.org is that it is collaborative.
 As such, articles are written and edited by a great many users over a period of time.
 Although this can be intimidating at first, the end result is something far more valuable than what can be achieved purely through individual effort.
-So, if collaboration is not your thing, writing articles is not for you.
+So, if collaboration is not your thing, writing articles may be not for you.
 We like properly referenced content with subscription-free (open access) references allowing readers and editors to cross-check the validity of articles and their content.

 Sharing your interesting cases with the world

 Sharing cases on Radiopaedia.org is different to writing articles.
 You can upload your interesting cases.
 You or others can then link them to existing articles.
 Moreover, you can add descriptions of the case and the imaging safe in the knowledge that only you (and site administrators) can edit them.